Peacekeeping: Lack of engagement with the populace

 A growing critique of peacekeeping is the lack of engagement between the peacekeeping officials and the local populace.
 As Séverine Autesserre outlines in a 2015 Foreign Policy article, this creates an environment where the peacekeeping officials develop plans to 'keep' the peace, but they are disconnected from reality, having the opposite effect on the ground.
 Additionally, it creates a reinforcement mechanism for the peacekeeping officials, because the officials on the ground report that their plan was successfully implemented, but, in reality, it had adverse effects.
 If the situation on the ground turns into another outbreak of violence, the local populace will be blamed.

 This criticism is similar to the critic levelled at development in developing countries by authors such as James C. Scott, James Ferguson, and L. Lohman.
 Although peacekeeping and development are two different things, the logic behind the criticism is the same.
 The third-party officials-whether they are peacekeepers or agents of development-are isolated from the general populace, believing they know what is best, and refusing to gather information from a ground level.
 This is not out of maliciousness or imperialism, but out of a legitimate belief that they, as educated officials with access to other experts and who are well versed in development and peacekeeping literature, know what is best.

+Meta-organisational challenges

+Another area of critique focuses on barriers to peacekeeping effectiveness that arise from the UN system itself.
+Jarrod Pendlebury, Neil Stott and Paul Tracey argue that the UN's status as a meta-organisation (that is, an organisation that is itself composed of independent organisations) impedes its peacekeeping effectiveness in two key areas: decision-making and innovation.
+These challenges complicate the UN's ability to plan, force-generate and conduct peacekeeping missions due to complicated organisational dynamics, identity clashes, dispersed lines of command and control, minimal horizontal integration, complex funding mechanisms and systemic inertia.